scipy-conference/scipy_proceedings/papers/james_bergstra_skdata/james_bergstra_skdata.rst

 ----------------------

 Some data sets also provide a ``main.py`` file that provides a command-line interface for operations such as downloading, visualizing, and deleting data.
-The LFW data set for example, has a simple main.py script that supports one command that downloads (if necessary) and visualzes a particular variant of the data using [glumpy]_.
+The LFW data set for example, has a simple main.py script that supports one command that downloads (if necessary) and visualizes a particular variant of the data using [glumpy]_.

 .. code-block:: sh